 At the end of this session you know how to get started with feature flags for continuous release DevOps style.

-In .NET 6 there will be a number of significant changes to the way you bootstrap a ASP.NET Core web application or API.
-It uses a number of new features in C# 9 and the .NET framework to drastically reduces the way you define and start your app.
+In .NET 7 there will be significant changes to the way you bootstrap an ASP.NET Core web application or API.
+It uses a number of new features in C# 9, 10 and 11 and the .NET framework to drastically reduces the code you need to define and start your app.
+It has been named Minimal Web APIs, but there is much more to it than just that.
 Time for us to take a look and discover what it is all about.
-During this sessions you will see the new ASP.NET Core approach, and learn how you can leverage this in your new applications from .NET 6 onwards.
+During this session you will see the new ASP.NET Core approach, and learn how you can leverage this in your new applications from .NET 6 onwards.
+You will learn how to use dependency injection, new attributes, custom binding and changes in integration testing.
+Join me in this session to maximize your knowledge on minimal APIs.

 You have just successfully released your first Web API built in ASP.NET Core.
 Other applications are consuming the Web API and all is good.
 Then a newer version of your APIs needs to be build and you find that you have to deal with both new and old consumers.
 Versioning and backward compatibility becomes necessary all of a sudden.